SAP-samples/cloud-sf-extension-cap-sample/README.md

 ```

 ### Step 4: Deploy the reference application
+> If the application is to be deployed without portal service, please copy  [mta without portal service](documentation/mta_without_portal.yaml) and replace the content of [mta.yaml](mta.yaml) file with it.

 1. Build the application
     `mbt build -p=cf `
-3. Login to Cloud Foundry by typing the below commands on command prompt
+2. Login to Cloud Foundry by typing the below commands on command prompt
     ```
     cf api <api>
     cf login -u <username> -p <password>